Mohamd-Abdelkreem/Crypto-Price-Tracking-App/README.md

 - ✅ Market statistics and rankings
 - ✅ No authentication required for demo usage

-## 📱 Responsive Design

-The application is fully responsive with optimized layouts.

 ## 🔄 State Management

 ### Context API Structure